mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 now, and there’ll be a far greater time investment to fix the problem down the road—when there are more dependencies to reckon with.
 Will there be more time available then?
 Nope._

-When explaining think of the code that needs refactoring as “a growth.”
+When explaining think of the code that needs refactoring as "a growth."
 Removing it requires invasive surgery.
 You can go in now, and take it out while it is still small.
 Or, you could wait while it grows and spreads—but removing it then will be both more expensive and more dangerous.
 Wait even longer, and you may lose the patient entirely.